Sanofi Group Pharmacovigilance Scientist in Cambridge, Massachusetts

 Ability to evaluate, interpret and synthesize scientific data (analytical thinking).

-Team player that performs effectively in a cross-functional environment.
+Team player with ability to function in a cross-functional environment.

 Ability to navigate in databases and pull information correctly.

-Preferred 2 years with relevant experience (including industry experience) including a working knowledge of drug safety and risk management, an understanding of drug development, and basic knowledge of regulatory guidelines and medical coding (i.e. MedDRA).
+Preferred 2 years with relevant experience (including industry experience) with a working knowledge of drug safety and risk management, and understanding of drug development, basic knowledge of regulatory guidelines and medical coding (i.e. MedDRA).